AdobeDocs/commerce-knowledge-base.en/help/best-practices/performance/best-practices-for-render-blocking-resources-in-magento.md

 ---
-description: This article provides guidance on preventing resources blocking page rendering in Adobe Commerce, which can lead to a significant increase in page rendering time and cause performance degradation.
+title: Best practices for render-blocking resources in Adobe Commerce
 labels: 2.3,2.3.x,2.4,2.4.x,CSS,Javascript,Magento Commerce,Magento Commerce Cloud,best practices,Adobe Commerce,cloud infrastructure,on-premises
-title: Best practices for render-blocking resources in Adobe Commerce
 ---

-# Best practices for render-blocking resources in Adobe Commerce

 This article provides guidance on preventing resources blocking page rendering in Adobe Commerce, which can lead to a significant increase in page rendering time and cause performance degradation.